 The circular discs connected to each wheel of the car are known as brake rotors.
 Rotors are used to convert kinetic energy (movement) into thermal energy (heat).
 When we press down on the brake pedal, the master brake cylinder sends a signal to the calipers, which causes the brake pads to squeeze together against the rotors’ large surface area.

+The friction created by pressing the pad against the rotors resists the wheel’s spin, slowing its rotation and bringing the car to a halt.
 To withstand the heat, brake rotors are made of steel.
 Ribs or gaps are commonly found on brake rotors to allow heat to dissipate efficiently during braking.
 Every car must have a reliable braking system in order to drive a car safely.

 Modern vehicles use a combination of components to successfully slow and stop moving vehicles, particularly when traveling at high speeds.
 Brake rotors are one the most important parts of any braking system.